ras219/DSCI441_raveena/README.md

 Step 6: Compile final findings, conclusions, and recommendations for "end product" used to provide someone who is looking to build an app.
 Will place these outputs in a webapp format.

+Abstract
+This project involves creating a machine learning solution using the Google Play Store's App Ratings dataset.
+The objective will be to build  a model that can predict app ratings based on attributes like category, size, price, and reviews.
+I will spend time cleaning the data, doing EDA analysis, determine actionable insights and discuss the various modeling strategies.
+The end product will be a webapp using plotly and it will be interactive for an end user (someone who is interested in creating or purchasing an app) so they can see real time what features are driving the app rating over time so the user knows what they should focus on when creating an app or the end user knows what to look for if they are considering investing/buying an app.